Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 But I have another idea, and it's greater than my previous ideas combined.
 I don't want to hear it!
 All right, they have the roses, the roses have the pollen.
-I know every bee, plant and flower bud in this park.
+I know every Goober, plant and flower bud in this park.
 All we gotta do is get what they've got back here with what we've got.
-Bees.
+Goobers.
 Park.
 Pollen!
 Flowers.